cfengine/documentation/reference/components/cf-agent/bundles-for-agent/services-in-agent-promises.markdown

 ---
 layout: default
-title: services in agent promises
+title: services
-categories: [Reference, Components, cf-agent, Bundles for agent,services in agent promises]
+categories: [Reference, Components, cf-agent, Bundles for agent,services]
 published: true
-alias: reference-components-bundles-for-agent-services-in-agent-promises.html
+alias: reference-components-bundles-for-agent-services.html
 tags: [reference, bundles, agent, services, processes, services promises, promise types]
 ---

-### `services` promises in agent

 A service is a set of zero or more processes.
 It can be zero if the service is not currently running.
 Services run in the background, and do not require user intervention.